yearn/ydata/README.md

 ## Efficient Frontier

-A performance overview of yearn's vaults that considers risk factors so you can compare them with other DeFi assets.
+An overview of yearn's vaults performance that considers risk factors so you can compare them with other DeFi assets.
 This table will plot yield options in the following axes:

 - **Return:** How much yield does this option generates (higher is better)
 - **Volatility:** How much does the yield vary over time (lower means less risk)